liquinlab/elm-smile/docs/labconfig.md

 The `EXP_DEPLOY_HOST` is the domain name of the http hosting service you set up above.
 For example `www.psych.nyu.edu`.
-The `EXP_DEPLOY_PATH` is the path to the folder on that server where you will upload you web files.
+The `EXP_DEPLOY_PATH` is the path to the folder on that server where you will upload your web files.
 The `EXP_DEPLOY_PORT` should be 22 for ssh access unless something very special is configured on your hosting service.
-The `EXP_DEPLOY_USER` should be the username of the account you use to access your http hosting service The `SLACK_WEBHOOK_URL` is the URL you should have written code when setting up your slack workflows above.
-The `SLACK_WEBHOOK_ERROR_URL` is the URL you should have written code when setting up your slack workflows above this time for the error handling workflow.
+The `EXP_DEPLOY_USER` should be the username of the account you use to access your http hosting service.
+The `SLACK_WEBHOOK_URL` is the URL you received when setting up your first slack workflow above (for successful deployments).
+The `SLACK_WEBHOOK_ERROR_URL` is the URL you received when setting up your second Slack workflow above (for errors).
 Finally, `EXP_DEPLOY_KEY` should be the private SSH key you use to access your HTTP server using passwordless ssh.
 Instructions on creating that key are provided
 [here for dreamhost](https://help.dreamhost.com/hc/en-us/articles/216499537-How-to-configure-passwordless-login-in-Mac-OS-X-and-Linux).
 The key needs to be all on one line with `\n` characters when there are new lines and should include the part that says `BEGIN RSA PRIVATE KEY` as is visible above.
-It should be very long though.
+It will be very long.

 You can safely ignore the `.env.docs.local` file since the main docs are hosted by the main NYUCCL repo.

 By default all of the `env/.env.*.local` files are ignored by github (using the `.gitignore` file).
 This is because they have sensitive information.
 However you need to distribute those files out to people working in your lab.
-To do that we instead will encrypt the files and store the encrypted files in your github account.
+To do that, we will encrypt the files and store the encrypted files in your github account.
 This works even for public github repositories ensuring that your content is not visible to others.

 ## Encrypt your configuration files